Unieghost/SOC-Homelab/Incident-003-PowerShell-Encoded/Incident-003-PowerShell-Encoded.md

 ## Attack Simulation

-The following encoded PowerShell command was run:
+The following PowerShell commands were executed to generate and run a Base64-encoded command:

 ```powershell
 $cmd = 'Write-Output "SOC Lab PowerShell encoded command test"'